URBAN DEATH PROJECT

 Do you have an Annual Report?

 We sure do!
 Our Annual Report highlights the work done in each of our focus areas as well as specifics about funds raised and how we allocated those funds.
-Thank you to everyone who donated to the Urban Death Project; together, we are transforming the future of death care.
+Thanks to everyone who donates to the Urban Death Project, we are transforming the future of death care.

 Check out Digging Deeper for more information.